amalgamaria/secretariat/docs/running-jobs/batch-jobs.rst

    #SBATCH --mail-type=[mailtype]
    #SBATCH --mail-user=[username]@clemson.edu

-Note: Only the highlighted lines are necessary.
+*Note*: Only the highlighted lines are necessary.
 The last four options are optional.

 **Explanation**: